Muslim conquests in the Indian subcontinent: Last Umayyad campaigns in Al Hind

-Last days of Abbasid Caliphate control
+Last period of Abbasid Caliphate control

 When the Abbasid Revolution overthrew the Umayyads in 750 AD after the Third Fitna, Sindh became independent and was captured by Musa b.
 K'ab al Tamimi in 752 AD.
 Zunbil had defeated the Arabs in 728 AD, and saw off two Abbasid invasions in 769 and 785.
 Abbasids attacked Kabul several times and collected tribute between 787 and 815 AD and extracted tribute after each campaign.
 Abbasid's Governor of Sindh, Hisham (in office 768–773) raided Kashmir, recaptured parts of Punjab from Karkota control, and launched naval raids against ports of Gujarat.
 These raids like other Abbasid Naval raids launched in 776 and 779 AD, gained no territory.
 Arabs occupied Sindian (Southern Kutch) in 810, only to lose it in 841.
 Civil war erupted in Sindh in 842 AD, and the Habbari dynasty occupied Mansurah, and by 871, five independent principalities had emerged, with the Banu Habbari clan controlling in Mansurah, Banu Munabbih occupying Multan, Banu Madan ruling in Makran, and Makshey and Turan falling to other rulers, all outside direct Caliphate control.
-Ismaili missionaries found a receptive audience among both the Sunni and non-Muslim populations in Multan, which became a center of the Ismaili sect of Islam.
-The Saffarid Dynasty of Zaranj occupied Kabul and the kingdom of Zunbil permanently in 871 AD.
-A new chapter of Muslim conquests began when the Samanid Dynasty took over the Saffarid Kingdom and Sabuktigin seized Ghazni.
+Isma'ili missionaries found a receptive audience among both the Sunni and non-Muslim populations in Multan, which became a center of the Ismaili sect of Islam.
+The Saffarid dynasty of Zaranj occupied Kabul and the kingdom of Zunbil permanently in 871 AD.
+A new chapter of Muslim conquests began when the Samanid Empire took over the Saffarid Kingdom and Sabuktigin seized Ghazni.

 Later Muslim invasions

-After the Decline of the Caliphate, Muslim incursions resumed under the later Turkic and Central Asian dynasties like the Saffarid dynasty and the Samanid Dynasty with more local capitals.
+After the Decline of the Caliphate, Muslim incursions resumed under the later Turkic and Central Asian dynasties like the Saffarid dynasty and the Samanid dynasty with more local capitals.
 They supplanted the Abbasid Caliphate and expanded their domains both northwards and eastwards.
 Continuous raids from these empires in the north-west of India led to the loss of stability in the Indian kingdoms.